ebtc-protocol/ebtc/packages/contracts/test-report.md

-      ✓ withdrawEBTC(): reverts when withdrawal would bring the cdp's ICR < MCR (347ms) ✓ withdrawEBTC(): reverts when a withdrawal would cause the TCR of the system to fall below the CCR (439ms) ✓ withdrawEBTC(): reverts if system is in Recovery Mode (312ms) ✓ withdrawEBTC(): increases the Trove's EBTC debt by the correct amount (208ms) ✓ withdrawEBTC(): increases EBTC debt in ActivePool by correct amount (230ms) ✓ withdrawEBTC(): increases user EBTCToken balance by correct amount (243ms) ✓ repayEBTC(): reverts when repayment would leave cdp with ICR < MCR (392ms)
+      ✓ withdrawEBTC(): reverts when withdrawal would bring the cdp's ICR < MCR (347ms) ✓ withdrawEBTC(): reverts when a withdrawal would cause the TCR of the system to fall below the CCR (439ms) ✓ withdrawEBTC(): reverts if system is in Recovery Mode (312ms) ✓ withdrawEBTC(): increases the Cdp's EBTC debt by the correct amount (208ms) ✓ withdrawEBTC(): increases EBTC debt in ActivePool by correct amount (230ms) ✓ withdrawEBTC(): increases user EBTCToken balance by correct amount (243ms) ✓ repayEBTC(): reverts when repayment would leave cdp with ICR < MCR (392ms)